Commentary

 U.S. Citizenship and Immigration Services (USCIS) oversees the administration of legal immigration by adjudicating applications and petitions for benefits such as work authorization, citizenship, and legal permanent residence (green card status).

-For all USCIS forms, processing data is only currently available through the third quarter of fiscal year 2025, or April through June 2025.
+For all USCIS forms, processing data is only currently available through fiscal year 2025, with the latest data available for July through September 2025.

-Key takeaways from the FY2025 Q3 USCIS data:
+Key takeaways from the FY2025 Q4 USCIS data:

-- The frontlog (unopened cases received by USCIS) nearly doubled since the end of Q2, rising from around 34,000 to over 60,000 at the end of Q3.
+• The frontlog (unopened cases received by USCIS) more than tripled since the end of Q3, rising from approximately 60,000 at the end of Q3 to nearly 250,000 at the end of the fiscal year.

-- The active DACA population dropped by 9,640 individuals between Q2 and Q3.
+• Consistent with latest trends, the active DACA population dropped by 9,630 individuals between Q3 and Q4.

 Real-time USCIS processing data isn’t easily accessible in aggregate, but annual median processing times still offer valuable insight into broader trends.